Geography of Cyprus: Natural vegetation

 Despite its small size, Cyprus has a variety of natural vegetation.
-This includes forests of conifers and broadleaved trees such as pine (Pinus brutia), cedar, cypresses and oaks.
+This includes forests of conifers and broadleaved trees such as pine (Pinus brutia), cedar, cypresses, and oaks.
 Ancient authors write that most of Cyprus, even Messaoria, was heavily forested, and there are still considerable forests on the Troodos and Kyrenia ranges, and locally at lower altitudes.
-About 17% of the whole island is classified as woodland.
-Where there is no forest, tall shrub communities of golden oak (Quercus alnifolia), strawberry tree (Arbutus andrachne), terebinth (Pistacia terebinthus), olive (Olea europaea), kermes oak (Quercus coccifera) and styrax (Styrax officinalis) are found, but such maquis is uncommon.
-Over most of the island untilled ground bears a grazed covering of garrigue, largely composed of low bushes of Cistus, Genista sphacelata, Calicotome villosa, Lithospermum hispidulum, Phaganalon rupestre and, locally, Pistacia lentiscus.
+About 12% of the whole island is classified as woodland.
+Where there is no forest, tall shrub communities of golden oak (Quercus alnifolia), strawberry tree (Arbutus andrachne), terebinth (Pistacia terebinthus), olive (Olea europaea), kermes oak (Quercus coccifera), and styrax (Styrax officinalis) are found, but such maquis is uncommon.
+Over most of the island untilled ground bears a grazed covering of garrigue, largely composed of low bushes of Cistus, Genista sphacelata, Calicotome villosa, Lithospermum hispidulum, Phagnalon rupestre, and, locally, Pistacia lentiscus.
 Where grazing is excessive this covering is soon reduced, and an impoverished batha remains, consisting principally of Thymus capitatus, Sarcopoterium spinosum, and a few stunted herbs.

 Climate

-The Mediterranean climate, warm and rather dry, with rainfall mainly between November and March, favours agriculture.
-In general, the island experiences mild wet winters and dry hot summers.
+The intense Mediterranean climate, warm and rather dry, with rainfall mainly between November and March, favours agriculture.
+In general, the island experiences extremely mild wet winters and dry hot summers.
 Variations in temperature and rainfall are governed by altitude and, to a lesser extent, distance from the coast.
 Hot, dry summers from mid-May to mid-September and rainy, rather changeable winters from November to mid-March are separated by short autumn and spring seasons.